 All the ads feature the character King Cash, who is the embodiment of all things slots.
 In addition to his regal attire, he carries a staff—reminiscent of an old-fashioned slot handle—featuring the lucky number 7, his belt buckle is the iconic Wheel of Fortune, and hanging from a gold chain around his neck is the traditional 777/Bars/Cherries slot reel.
 (A 3×3 configuration, if you must know.)

 All the ads are aimed at new players, and promote a sign-up bonus where King Cash will provide newbies with a wheel spin worth a guaranteed $10 to $20 for play on Sugarhouse’s USA online casino.
-The majority of the ads promote their large selection of slots, naming off the most popular to entice players.
+The majority of the ads promote their large selection of game slots, naming off the most popular to entice players.

 Let’s do a rundown on each of the ads…